 What CMOs Need to Know About Google’s Page Experience Ranking Update

-Google will roll out its page experience algorithm update between June and August 2021.
-This update consists of several factors — each of which we’ve written at length about in our new Page Experience e-book.
+Google started rolling out its page experience algorithm update June 15 and finished on September 2, 2021.
+This update consists of several factors — each of which we’ve written about at length in our page experience guide e-book.

-In this article, though, we’ll give a high-level overview of what CMOs need to know so they can prepare their team and their website meet the new ranking opportunities.
+In this article, though, we’ll give a high-level overview of what CMOs need to know so they can help their team and their website meet the new ranking opportunities.
 For a more in-depth how-to, check out our free e-book linked above.

 However, out of a million websites competing for your keywords, 10 competitors will have done the work to be considered “good” across the board.
 If you do not, you may lose Page 1 to them.

-Google will combine some of the algorithmic signals you may already be optimizing for with a new set of signals to create the page experience update.
+Google combined some of the algorithmic signals you might have already been optimizing for with a new set of signals to create the page experience update.

-This new update will combine these ranking criteria you may already know:
+This update combined these ranking criteria you may already know: